“When I write, I feel like an armless, legless man with a crayon in his mouth.”

 When you’re almost done writing code to solve a problem, you’ll realize that there’s a much more efficient solution if you just go back and rewrite everything.
 You should usually ignore this feeling unless you know, in your gut, that revisions are necessary.

-If you become frustrated, take a deep breath, try to laugh, and keep working.
+If you become frustrated, take a deep breath, try to laugh at something funny, and keep working.

 But if you become angry, take a break.

 Your best breakthroughs won’t come while you’re working.
-They’ll come when you’re cooking, driving, or doing something completely irrelevant.
-“The silence between the notes creates the music.”
+They’ll come when you’re cooking, driving, or doing something completely irrelevant1.

 Carpenters use their hands; programmers use their minds.
-If a carpenter was holding two cups of coffee, they couldn’t do their job; likewise, if a programmer’s mind is jumbled and focused on other tasks, they won’t be able to do their work.
+If a carpenter’s hands were broken, they couldn’t do their job; likewise, if a programmer’s mind is jumbled and focused on other tasks, they won’t be able to do their work.
 Free yourself of distractions: lock the door, turn off the phone, put on a pot of coffee, and dive in.

 Have a pencil and paper right next to you.
 When you encounter a problem, try drawing out a solution before you tackle it with code.
 My college roommate was a computer science major and loved using a miniature whiteboard to do his work; another programmer, Markus “Notch” Persson (the creator of Minecraft), keeps a sheet of grid paper nearby when he’s working on his projects.

 I once heard that even the world’s best developers sometimes feel as though their projects are put together with the digital equivalent of chewing gum and coat hangers.
-It’s okay to feel this way.
+In my experience, many projects feel like this in the beginning.